t36campbell/gatsby-portfolio/src/pages/projects/Electron System Info.md

 ## What’s Inside
 Heres a list of this app’s standout features:

-* Pull useful data from a computer w/
+* Pull useful data from a computer with system-information
-	* system-information
-* Packaging Apps for
+* Packaging Apps for Mac & Windows
-	* Mac
-	* Windows
-* Creating Installers for
+* Creating Installers for Mac & Windows
-	* Mac
-	* Windows

 Find out how I added these features and more in my series on Electron [here](link_to_page)